 It’s no surprise that Eliza goes after the poachers, really.
 What would the point be of the show if she is stuck in a London Boarding School?
 But on a child’s level they haven’t figured out predictability yet, so the storyline works for them.

 The poachers are not content with just a cheetah cub, however.
 The big score is coming up.
 An eclipse is coming up during which all the elephants come out of the jungle and congregate together in a valley.
 Nigel Thornberry is excited as it’s an opportunity for some magnificent photography.
 The poachers are intending to make off with a good deal of ivory.

 The conservation message is strong here.
 Poachers are evil and wildlife is wonderful.
-Anyone who doesn’t think this way might be put-off by the way Eliza speaks with the animals; it has the effect of humanizing them a great deal.
-Along the way throughout the story there are little tidbits of information fed of so children learn small things about animals without even realizing it.
+Anyone who doesn’t think this way might be put off by the way Eliza speaks with the animals; it has the effect of humanizing them a great deal.
+Along the way, throughout the story, there are little tidbits of information fed off so children learn small things about animals without even realizing it.

 If you’re familiar with the television show, chances are you will greatly enjoy The Wild Thornberrys Movie.
 If you’re not, you might want to catch a few episodes of the series before venturing into the theater.